 - 1 green bell pepper cut in chunks

 - some chopped parsley for garnish

-- Add the wine, salt and pepper and simmer covered, under very low heat, for 30 minutes.
+Add the wine, salt and pepper and simmer covered, under very low heat, for 50 minutes or until tender.

 Don’t lose it, Pin it!